thekayshawn/thekayshawn.github.io/src/content/blog/meet-crust-the-hottest-npm-template-in-town.md

 ---
 draft: false
 title: "Meet Crust 🍞 - The hottest NPM package template in town"
-snippet: "Grape is a collection of recipes (currently) for everyone.
-It's a place where you can lookup recipes, macros, ingredients, equipment, and instructions."
+snippet: "A simple boilerplate for creating NPM packages.
+Includes a basic config for TypeScript, ESLint, Prettier, Vitest, and Changesets."
 image: {
     src: "./images/crust-cover.png",
     alt: "The hottest NPM package template in town - Crust"